wessylin/ChatTaiwan/README.md

 # ChatTaiwan
-A curated copilot ChatBot dedicated for foreign visitors in Taiwan
+A curated copilot ChatBot dedicated for foreign visitors in Taiwan powered by Microsoft's Open AI Azure